-The Tourism potential of many rural and peri-urban regions is not reflected in the country's Tourism offering as Tourism is mainly concentrated in urban centres.
-According to the TTCI, South Africa has a competitive advantage globally, ranked 23rd and 15th out of 140 countries for its cultural and natural resources, respectively.24 These resources are typically hosted by rural and peri-urban settings, representing an opportunity for the areas to benefit from the competitive edge.
-Currently, outside of the main Tourism areas, the exploitation of Tourism potential is mostly limited to localities hosting iconic Tourism products, mainly national parks.
+The tourism potential of many rural and peri-urban regions is not reflected in the country's offering as tourism is mainly concentrated in urban centres.
+This is despite the country featuring prominently in the Travel and Tourism Competitiveness Index for many years, where destination South Africa is seen as having a competitive advantage globally for its cultural and natural resources.
+These resources are typically hosted by rural and peri-urban settings, representing an opportunity for the areas to benefit from the competitive edge.
+Currently, outside of the main tourism areas, the exploitation of tourism potential is mostly limited to localities hosting iconic products, mainly national parks.

-Security of land tenure is one of the main constraints to the growth of Tourism in rural areas.
-Development Finance Institutions and commercial banks are reluctant to finance accommodation establishments where land leases are granted for less than ten years and prefer leases of 20 years or more.
-The rationale is that hotels are capital intensive and have a longer investment horizon with material return to investors /equity partners generally delivered after ten years or longer.
+Security of land tenure is one of the main constraints to the growth of tourism in rural areas.
+Development Finance Institutions (DFIs) and commercial banks are reluctant to finance accommodation establishments where land leases are granted for less than ten years and prefer leases of 20 years or more.
+The rationale is that hotels are capital intensive and have a longer investment horizon with material return to investors/equity partners generally delivered after ten years or longer.
 Supply to meet the anticipated demand is often hindered by these constraints and compounded by rural municipalities not geared to cater to investors' needs.

 The varied and unique experiences offered by these regions can help diversify the overall offering, encourage repeat visits and enhance the destination's resilience.
-A developed rural Tourism economy supports geographic spread to distribute broadly the benefits of Tourism to all high potential areas.
-It further promotes skills retention at SMME and employee levels in rural areas.
+A developed rural tourism economy supports geographic spread to distribute broadly the benefits of tourism to all high potential areas.
+It further promotes skills retention at SMMEs and employee levels in rural areas.
 Digital technologies can be leveraged to improve significantly market access, product enhancement and the overall experience.